pmndrs/react-spring/readme.md

 1. You can only animate styles!
 2. If you use transforms, make sure it's an array
 3. The components that receive your styles have to be special, animated components.
 The styles are opaque objects, not regular styles!

-   By default you can use `animated.div`, `animated.span` and `animated.img`, you can create your own by calling: `animated.createAnimatedComponent('h1')` or whatever element you need.

 ```jsx